vivirenremoto/squat_captcha/README.md

 This captcha forces you to do 10 squats to continue.

-This demo only works with chrome browser, desktop computer and also a webcam.
+The demo works with chrome/firefox, desktop environment and also a webcam.

 ## Demo